Wherever you are, we've been there too.

 Now imagine how powerful that could be for someone just starting out.

-You’re living proof that it gets better, let's share the news!
+You’re living proof that it gets better, now you can help someone else get there too.

-You’ve done the hard work.
-Now you’re in control and want to give back, whether that means supporting others in the group, sharing your story, or advocating for better care.
-Here’s how to turn your experience into impact.
+You’ve done the hard work, found what works, and reclaimed your life.
+If you’re ready to give back, by supporting others, sharing your story, or advocating for better care, here’s how to turn your experience into real impact.

 Your journey is a powerful roadmap for others.
 Submit your story to be featured on our blog and inspire someone who is just starting out and scared.